nearform/titus/docs/quick-start/README.md

 git clone https://github.com/<your-fork>/titus.git
 ```

-# Install dependencies
+## Install Dependencies
-While in the root folder of the project, run the following npm command:
+Change directory to the root folder of the project, and run the following npm command:

 ```sh
 npm install
 ```

-Dependencies are installed for all constituent parts of the repository.
+Dependencies are installed for all parts of the repository.

-# Configure the environment
+## Configure the Environment
-Titus uses `.env` files in each package to control various configuration.
-In all cases there are `.sample.env` files documenting what values should be in the `.env` file proper.
+Titus uses the `.env` files in each package to control various configurations.
+There are `.sample.env` files for each package, documenting sample values that can be used in each `.env` file.

-However, before the stack can be ran, the actual `.env` files need to be created and populated.
-A convenience script exists to automate this process.

-To generate a default set of `.env` files for all packages, run the following command in the root of the project:
+Before running the stack, generate a default set of `.env` files for all packages. o do this, run the following command in the root directory of the project:

 ```sh
 npm run create:env
 ```

-You can read more about configuring the environment in our documentation [Developers][DevelopersBe] section .
+You can read more about configuring the environment in the [Developers][DevelopersBe] section of our documentation.

-# Running the stack
+## Run the Stack
-Titus runs your application locally, leveraging docker for external services such as database.
+Titus runs your application locally, leveraging Docker for external services such as a database.
-We take advantage of Lerna shortcuts to start all the packages in a row.
+We take advantage of Lerna shortcuts to start all the packages in sequence.
-Our packages support hot-reloading thanks to [Webpack dev server][webpack-dev-server] (for titus-frontend) and [Nodemon] (for titus-backend).
+Our packages support hot reloading; using [Webpack dev server][webpack-dev-server] (for Titus frontend) and [NodeMon] (for Titus backend).

 Ensure Docker has started on your machine before running the stack.
-To run the full stack, in the root of the project, run:
+To run the full stack, in the root of the project, run the command:

 ```sh
 npm run start:all
 ```

-Frontend and backend logs will be outputted to the console if you start the application with the command above.
+Frontend and backend logs are output to the console if you run the stack with the command above.

-Running the command `docker ps` will produce a log of the running set of containers, in our case just the Postgres database.
-It should look something like this:
+The command `docker ps` produces a log of the running set of containers, in our case, the Postgres database.
+For example:

 ```sh
 CONTAINER ID        IMAGE                         NAMES e553c840fbdc        postgres:10.4-alpine          titus-db
 ```

 Congratulations!
-You are now running titus locally.
-Check the `docker-compose.yml` file in the root of the repository for specifics of what is running in docker and how it is composed.
+You are now running Titus locally.
+You can check the `docker-compose.yml` file in the root of the repository for specifics of what is running in Docker.

-## Logging in
+### Log In
-The running application can be accessed at `localhost:3000` in any modern web browser.
-First access will require you to log into the system:
+The application is accessed at `localhost:3000` in a web browser.
+First access requires you to log in to the system:

 ![x](../img/titus-login.png)

-The login is set to accept any reasonable username and password.
-On successful login you will see
-the splash page for Titus:
+Enter a username and password.
+A minimum of 4 characters (including at least one letter or one number) is required for the password.
+On successful log in, the home page for Titus is displayed:

 ![x](../img/titus-home-page.png)

-The splash screen will link you back to the documentation (here) should you not have started from the titus site.
-Note that you can also log out of the system on the splash screen.
+The home page links you to the documentation (here), if you did not start from the Titus site.

-## Manipulating the  running stack
+**Note** You can log out of the system from the home page.

+### Manipulate the Running Stack
-A number of useful commands for manipulating the running docker stack have been included as easy to run scripts.
-These can be ran by running `npm run <command>` in the root of the repo; where command is:
+A number of useful commands for manipulating the running Docker stack are included with Titus as easy to run scripts.
+Use the command format `npm run <command>` in the root directory of the repository.
+For example:

 - `npm run docker:dev:create-volume` - runs `docker volume create` to create a data volume with name `titus-pg-data`
 - `npm run docker:dev:logs` - runs `docker-compose logs` and passes `-f` so they auto-tail
 - `npm run docker:dev:rmi` - runs `docker-compose down` but passes ` --rmi all` to tear down postgres fully
-- `npm run docker:dev:start` - first, runs `docker:dev:create-volume` to create a data volume, then `docker-compose up -d --build` to start Postgres locally in docker
+- `npm run docker:dev:start` - first, runs `docker:dev:create-volume` to create a data volume, then `docker-compose up -d --build` to start Postgres locally in Docker
 - `npm run docker:dev:stop` - Runs `docker-compose down` to spin down the running Postgres

-For example, to tear down the system, spin it back up and tail the logs, the commands would be:
+For example, to tear down the system, spin it back up and tail the logs, the commands are:

 ```sh
 npm run docker:dev:rmi